 Due to the fast pace at which our workplaces are changing every day, upskilling is quickly becoming an essential activity.
 If you are feeling a bit fed up with your current role, and want to try something new but don’t want to change careers altogether, upskilling could be just the thing for you.

 Upskilling is essentially learning additional skills to expand your capabilities in response to the rapidly changing environment we all find ourselves in today.

 For employers, upskilling is a way to fill the ever-growing skills gaps they see within their businesses.
-For employees, it is a chance to learn something new, expand your skillset and take advantage of the new opportunities that doing so could offer.
+For employees, it is a chance to learn something new, expand their skill set and take advantage of the new opportunities that doing so could offer.

 Upskilling can relate to both technical and soft skills.
 This may revolve around specific skills required within your industry, or skills like leadership, management, creativity and innovation.

 The demand for upskilling has increased due to advancements in technology alongside an ageing workforce.
 With the constant development of new processes, systems and technologies like AI and robotics, there is a requirement for more knowledge and skills to operate them.
 Furthermore, as the baby boom generation is beginning to retire, there may be knowledge and skills that get lost in the process of refilling the now vacant positions.

 What are the Benefits of Upskilling?